Meet Our Team

 Anu's healthcare interests include healthcare policy and access, global health equity, and narrative medicine.
 In her free time, she enjoys dancing, pilates, yoga and meditation, videography, and bullet journaling.
 She also has a podcast about HIV called Redefining HIV, available on Apple, Spotify, and Google Podcasts!

 Trisha Balaji is a senior health information management (HIM) major at Temple University's College of Public Health.
 Under Dr. Hollin, Trisha works on the Decision Making in Lung Transplant study that measures physicians' understanding of the lung transplant evaluation process, and has assisted with the Engaging Patients and Care Partners with Pulmonary Fibrosis in Research study.

-Trisha plans to attend graduate school to receive her masters in healthcare administration and pursue a career as a healthcare administrator with a focus on patient-centered, equitable healthcare for patients from all walks of life.
+Trisha plans to attend graduate school to receive her masters in health informatics and pursue a career as a business/application analyst with a focus on patient-centered, equitable healthcare for patients from all walks of life.
 In her free time, Trisha enjoys reading, cooking, spending time with friends and family, and watching Netflix.